rbedia/circle-stitcher/README.md

 Globals

+- W - Width and height of the image in inches/mm (default: 3.65)
 - H - Number of stitch holes (default: 32)
 - OC - Radius of stitch hole circle in inches/mm (default: 0.73in)
 - K - Pointiness of shape (default: 0)